drufball/yosai/_drafts/the-hunt.md

 “Yeah.
 Apparently she tried to jump Yoshinobu in the woods one day.
 He fought her off and convinced her to join him.”

-“How did he do that? _Why_ did he do that?
-I’m not really in the habit of palling around with people who just tried to kill me.”
+“How did he do that?
+Why would she join up with someone who just beat her in a fight.”
+Mamoru seemed to be fond of Katsumi.
+Chiyoko wanted to understand the shapeshifting woman better.

 “Yosh told her that she’d see bigger fights if she tagged along.
-And that he was going to be fighting gods, so if she wanted to beat him in a rematch, she’d better be training the same way.
+And that he was going to be fighting gods, so if she wanted a rematch, she’d better be training the same way."

+There was a lull in the conversation as Hideyo thought.
 “To be honest, I think Yosh trusts Katsumi the most out of all of us.”

-“Why?”
+“Oh really?
+I would have thought he trusted you the most.
+Given how you two... you know...”
+Chiyoko wasn't sure if she was supposed to talk about Hideyo and Yoshinobu's feelings for each other.
+She was surprised she even brought it up.
+Despite her initial discomfort, Chiyoko found herself relaxing as they talked.
+What was it about all of them?

+Hideyo smiled.
+"It's OK, no need to avoid the subject."
+She patted Chiyoko's hand reassuringly.
+"You'd think that would affect things, wouldn't you?
+But for Yosh, those kinds of things have always been secondary.
+The war sits above everything else.
+What we have is nice, but he doesn't let it hold any special sway over him."

+"That sounds like it would be kind of hard."

+"I think it was at first.
+But eventually I guess we both figured out a rhythm that worked.
+Part of what pulled me to him was that same drive."

-“If Yosh wants to overthrow the gods, he's going to need allies.
-But anyone who’s strong enough to help is bound to have their own goals.
-Katsumi seems the most alien of all of us, but I think she’s also very straightforward.
-Yosh knows as long as he points her at the biggest threat he can find, she won’t complain.
+“Anyways, I think Yosh trusts Katsumi the most because her goals are so straightforward.
+Anyone who’s strong enough to help in his war is bound to have their own plans.
+Katsumi seems the most alien of all of us, but Yosh knows that as long as he points her at the biggest threat he can find, she won’t complain.
 Keeping the rest of us on board takes more work.”

 “I guess that makes sense.
 To be honest I always assumed you were all just a bunch of zealots committed to the cause.
 Otherwise why take such a big risk going against the gods?”

-“Don’t get me wrong, Seiji and I still care about the rebellion a lot.
+“Don’t get me wrong, Seiji and I still care about the rebellion.
 It’s more like, we might set slightly different goals or choose different methods.
-But if we want to be successful, we have to work together.”
+But in the bigger picture, we want similar things.
+To be successful, we just have to compromise a bit.”

-“What kind of different methods would you choose?”
+“What were you and Seiji doing before you joined Yoshinobu?”

 Hideyo held up the device that now lay dormant around her neck.
-“Yosh relies on people more than I would.
-I prefer building things to solve problems.”
-Hideyo shrugged.
-“It’s more reliable, I think.”
+“I built things, mostly.
+My village was overrun by a group of demon cats when I was young.
+Most of the survivors decided to risk the trip to a nearby village.
+I gathered up some of the tools I could find in the wreckage and made my way higher into the mountains.
+I thought I could create my own mechanical fortress that would protect me from everything.
+I guess you could have called me a hermit.

+"I actually ran into Seiji first.
+Back then he was just wondering from town to town, offering his sword however it could help.
+He stumbled into one of my traps as he was moving through the mountains.
+I felt guilty, so I offered to make him that suit of armor he wears now.
+While Seiji was waiting for me to finish it, Yosh showed up and recruited us both."

 Chiyoko thought back to the day when she and Mamoru had joined the group.
 Their village had been crippled in a battle between Yoshinobu’s rebellion and Tsukuyomi, one of the 5 gods.
 Chiyoko and Mamoru had agreed to help hunt down the fox god if the rebellion would help rebuild their village.

-“Does it get easier?
-Compromising like that?”

-“If you ask me, compromising isn’t the hard part.”

-“What do you mean?”

-“At least for me, once I decided I was going to follow Yoshinobu, compromising became the simple choice.
+“Yoshinobu seems pretty good at pulling people into his war.
+Was it hard to give up on your dream of a big fortress?”

+"Not really.
+When I started, I told myself that fighting the Gods would be a great source of inspiration for bigger, better machines.
+By the time I realized I wasn't building anything on the road, I had already changed a lot.
 I get caught up in the day to day of things.
-And these people are my friends now.
-It’s easy to lose sight of my original goals.
-Or to decide they aren’t worth the conflict.”
+These people are my friends now.
+I don't know if I could go back to the mountaintops and be alone again.”

 Chiyoko nodded and looked back to Mamoru and Seiji.
-Two weeks ago, her friend had been consumed with grief and rage.
-His mother had been killed by Tsukuyomi in the crossfire between the fox god and the rebellion.
-Yet now he sat with Seiji, planning morning training routines and joking like old friends.
-Chiyoko had no doubt that Mamoru still sought vengeance for his mother, but she wondered if that was still the reason he got up each morning and carried on with these people.
+Two weeks ago, her friend had been consumed with grief and rage at the loss of his mother.
+Yet now he was planning morning training routines and making jokes.
+Every day his grief became a bit more removed.
+Would he find the same comfort that Hideyo had?

+Chiyoko hadn't been able to save Mamoru's mother.
+She was determined to help him find happiness again.
+How else could she repay him for that day so long ago, when he carried her out of the snow?

 <br />  --- <br /> <br />

-Chiyoko woke in the middle of the night with a start.
-She reached for the bow left strung beside her while she strained her ears.
+Chiyoko woke in the middle of the night with a start, reaching for the bow she left strung beside her.
 She pushed her awareness as far outside of her tent as she could, searching for whatever had woken her.

 Nothing.

 As they moved deeper into the snow-laden, primeval woods leading to the Shatterspine Mountains, animals had become scarce.
-But there was still always _something_.
+But there was always _something_.
 Especially to Chiyoko’s sensitive ears.
-But now, she couldn’t hear a single sound.
+Now, she couldn’t hear a single sound.

 Chiyoko crept from her tent and looked about the campsite.
-Everyone seemed to be asleep inside their tents.
-Hideyo had set a fire trap around the perimeter of the camp so they could all sleep without watch.
-It didn’t seem like the trap had been tripped.
+Everyone was asleep inside their tents.
+Hideyo had set a fire trap around the perimeter so they could sleep without a watch.
+It didn’t look like the trap had been tripped.

-Chiyoko checked the strand of silver running from the smouldering fire out into the woods.
+She checked the strand of silver running from the smoldering fire out into the woods.
 It was still taught.
-The fire trap hadn’t been disarmed.
+The fire trap hadn’t been disarmed either, then.

 _Come._ The voice sounded in her mind.
 Low and gravelly.
 She had heard it before.

 Chiyoko felt a familiar tug, as Tsukuyomi drew her towards him.
-It took all her effort to remain frozen and scan the treeline around her.
-She shook her head and began slowly backing towards Mamoru’s tent.
+It took all her effort to remain frozen.
+She scanned the tree line around her, slowly backing towards Mamoru’s tent.

 The voice sounded again in her mind. _You can continue hunting me in the morning, yes?
 I’d be gone before you woke even half of your group anyways.
 You are curious.
 I can feel it.
 I am curious too.
 Come._ There was a twist of amusement.

 Chiyoko hesitated.
 If Tsukuyomi planned to attack the group, he certainly wouldn’t have woken her ahead of time.
-And if he just wanted to get her alone to kill her, she had been out alone in the woods every day for the last two weeks.
-She was probably more alert now that she knew he was out there.
+And if he just wanted to kill her, she had been alone in the woods every day for the last two weeks as she scouted ahead.

-Chiyoko realized she was already 10 feet outside their campsite, her body moving on its own. _Shit._ Chiyoko forced herself to stop, crouching down with her back against a tree. _Can I trust my reasoning now?
-Or are these thoughts part of his draw?
-How can I tell?_ Remembering the last time she had resisted Tsukuyomi’s charm, Chiyoko reached back to her arrow quiver and gripped the head of an arrow hard enough to draw blood.
-The pull on her body eased as the pain cleared her mind.
+Chiyoko realized she was already 10 feet outside their campsite, her body moving on its own. _Shit._ She forced herself to stop, crouching down with her back against a tree. _Can I trust my reasoning now?
+Or are these thoughts part of his charm?
+How can I tell?_ Remembering the last time that she had resisted Tsukuyomi’s charm, Chiyoko reached back to her arrow quiver and gripped the head of an arrow hard enough to draw blood.
+The pain cleared her mind.

 It was a risk.
-Tsukuyomi hadn’t attacked her until now, but maybe he had changed his mind.
+Tsukuyomi hadn’t attacked her until now, but he could have changed his mind.
 Maybe they were catching up faster than Chiyoko thought.

-But she didn’t think so.
-From past interactions it didn’t seem like the fox god was one to worry much no matter the circumstance. _Besides, if I can keep him talking long enough, maybe someone else will wake up and notice I’m gone.
+From past interactions it didn’t seem like the fox god was one to worry much no matter what the circumstance. _Besides, if I can keep him talking long enough, maybe someone else will wake up and notice I’m gone.
 And the longer I keep him here, the less time he has to run ahead._

-Chiyoko stood and took a deep breath.
-She let her body move in the direction of Tsukuyomi’s pull.
-She wove through the trees, staying low and pressing her awareness as far out as she could.
-Now that she was included in the spell, crossing Hideyo's fire trap was a much simpler ordeal.
+Chiyoko stood and took a deep breath before letting her body move in the direction of Tsukuyomi’s pull.
+She wove through the forest, staying low.
 The air grew colder as she darted from tree to tree.
-The rough, flaky bark of the pine trees dug into her shoulders as she pressed against them, taking a moment to scan for enemies before moving on.
+Rough bark dug into her shoulders as she pressed against the trunks, scanning for enemies before moving on.

 Chiyoko shivered.
-She hadn’t had time to put on her full leathers before she left. _Numb hands can't draw a bow._ Chiyoko paused.
+She hadn’t had time to put on her full leathers before she left.
+Chiyoko paused.
+Numb fingers couldn't draw a bow.
 She removed her stockings and wound them around her hands.

 After 45 minutes, she was getting close.
 The strength of the spell that drew her was nearly unbearable.
-Whenver she lost focus she found herself sprinting through the woods.
+Whenever she lost focus she found herself sprinting forwards.
 A calm curiosity pressed itself against her mind, like a cold towel wrapped around the back of her neck.
 It wasn’t long before she saw a shock of white fur between the trees ahead of her.

 Chiyoko emerged into the clearing slowly.
 Thin trunks reached for the sky haltingly, bending at sharp angles before continuing upwards.
-Snow had collected in the crooks of some of the trees.

-Tuskuyomi lay in the center of the clearing, his white fur shining in the moonlight.
+Tsukuyomi lay in the center of the clearing, his white fur shining in the moonlight.
 The kitsune’s front paws were crossed with his head resting on top of them.
-Nine tails billowed behind him like smoke curling off a candle.
+Nine tails billowed behind him like smoke curling from a candle.

-Icy blue eyes tracked her as Chiyoko stepped into the moonlight.
-Vertical pupils the size of her head narrowed as they focused on her.
+Icy blue eyes tracked her as she stepped forward.
+Vertical pupils the size of her head narrowed as they focused.
 Even laying down, Tsukuyomi’s shoulder was above Chiyoko's head by a few feet.
 A thin coat of frost covered the ground around him, expanding and contracting with his breath.

 “No, please, take your time.
 Are you comfortable?
 Can I get you some tea?
 I’ve only been waiting the better part of an hour.
 It’s not like I’m in a hurry or anything”

-“Do your servants bring you all of your food?
-Have you forgotten that you must approach your prey carefully to avoid scaring them away?”
+“What, have you forgotten that you must approach prey carefully to avoid scaring it away?”

-The feeling at the back of Chiyoko’s neck blossomed into a warm chuckle.
-The feeling spread through her limbs, calming some of her shivers.
-A deep rumble shook the clearing faintly as Tsukuyomi laughed, dislodging snow from the nearest tree.
+The feeling at the back of Chiyoko’s head blossomed into a warm chuckle.
+The warmth spread through her limbs, quieting some of her shivers.
+A deep rumble shook the clearing faintly as Tsukuyomi laughed.
+A light mist of snow fell from the nearest tree.
 “Prey?
 I have been called many things, but prey is a new one.
-Am I at least proving to be an interesting hunt?”
+I hope I'm proving to be an interesting hunt, at least?”

-Chiyoko’s heart thundered in her ears, the muscles in her left hand tense around her bow.
+Chiyoko’s heart thundered in her ears, the muscles in her hand tense around her bow.
 “The canyons were a bit obvious, honestly."
-Somehow her thoughts were clear, almost playful.
+Yet her thoughts were clear, almost playful.
 "Can you get out of my head?
 It’s hard to stay focused with you giggling in the back of my mind the whole time.”

 “But you're much more interesting with my sense of humor.
 Is that arrogant?
 I can’t help it if I make for great conversations, can I?
 Besides, it’s not exactly easy to shut off.
 Not unless one of us is willing to change who we are.”